-With any relevant information and contact history at their fingertips, an agent is much better equipped to resolve customer issues and find opportunities to upsell than when only viewing a single touchpoint.
-For example by giving a voice agent access to a customers previous email conversations and history of products viewed on a website they could tailor a pitch for additional services to that particular customer.
+With all relevant information and contact history at their fingertips, an agent is much better equipped to resolve customer issues and find opportunities to upsell.
+For example, a voice agent with access to a customer’s previous email conversations and website clicks could create a personalised pitch for additional services.